Southern California Theological Library Association (SCATLA)

 - Secretary – Denise Nelson, Point Loma Nazarene University

 SCATLA's interlibrary lending policy seeks to provide improved access to the aggregate collections of member libraries, timely and efficient delivery of needed materials, and strives to eliminate common barriers to information such as transaction costs.Read

-To obtain membership in SCATLA, each library must support graduate degrees in theology, be located in the Southern California area, have at least 10,000 volumes in the library, and employ at least one full-time librarian.
+To obtain membership in SCATLA, each library must support undergraduate and/or graduate degrees in theology, be located in the Southern California area, have at least 10,000 volumes in the library, and employ at least one full-time librarian.

 In general, SCATLA allows graduate students in religion, theology and philosophy to have circulation privileges at member institutions.
 Privileges may also be extended to faculty, depending upon the institution (see institutional information sheets).
 Students can obtain SCATLA cards at their institution’s library.

 - Interested librarians or institutions should direct their queries to the current President of SCATLA, who will serve as the chief contact person during any application process.